jdtsmith/mlscroll/README.md

 (mlscroll-mode 1)
 ```

-called at init time (or whenver you are feeling scrolly).
+called at init time (or whenever you are feeling scrolly).
 Toggle on or off anytime.